 The role of the executor

-When someone dies, an executor (or administrator if there is if no valid will) must obtain the authority to deal with the estate and resolve the administration of the estate.
+When someone dies, an executor (or administrator if there is no valid will) must obtain the authority to deal with the estate and resolve the administration of the estate.
 This can be a difficult enough process for anyone, especially for the newly bereaved.

 We appreciate how daunting it must be to sort out the financial affairs and estate of a deceased love one, and that is why our team approaches such matters in a friendly and deeply compassionate way.
 We go the extra mile to make sure the process is as stress-free as possible.